 Simple battery is considered any act where an individual deliberately made physical contact with an intent to provoke or cause harm.
 To become aggravated battery, the individual must exhibit malicious intent to hurt another individual in a way causing serious and lasting injury, such as the loss of a limb, disfigurement, or paralysis.

-What are the Penalties for Battery in Georgia?
+What are the Penalties for Simple Battery & Battery in Georgia?

 - Up to a year in jail